samhi113-n320/baklava-final/README.md

  - Possible quiz (This may be its own webpage)
  - Videos and image galleries

+ #### Greek Mythology Page

+ This page will contain general information about Greek mythology.
+This will include:
+ - Estimated time and location of myth's origins
+ - Main characters and locations within the mythology
+ - Some major events in the mythology
+ - Any addition information about the mythology

+ Intractability:
+-

 ### Design Choices

 Our color pallete consisted of #443311, #ffaa44, #ddaa77, and just a hint of css's standard lightgreen, #90ee90.
 These colors resemble the golden, flaky brilliance of baklava's bread with the hint of pistachio to top it off.